ISSUE 03

 KENNY

-But I also feel settled and confident in my Americanness.
+But I also feel settled and confident in what it means to be American.
 That isn’t a question anymore.
 I don’t know if it ever was.
 I think a lot of that is, yes, things that I’ve sorted through and worked through but I think a large part of it is the collective understanding of storytelling and the ways that we’re recognizing each other in new stories.
-To have that sense of connectedness or community that I think a lot of that isolation from the generation before was a lack of storytelling that reached each other.
-Because I think who’s gonna spend their time telling stories when you’re trying to survive and you feel rejected by a country or just invisible or like you don’t matter?
-That doesn’t create a floor for you to feel like, oh I’m going to then push further into this and continue to tell our stories.

 EMANUEL